ersheff/IMS322-Docs/docs/setup.md

 - Folders are very important when working in VS Code.
 You should always check the top of the Explorer panel to make sure that you are working within the desired assignment folder.
 The primary open folder acts as the "root" of your workspace where you will find your HTML, CSS, and JavaScript files, as well as any subfolders (e.g. for images).
 - Some assignments in VS Code will have 2 stages: an initial draft, followed by a final submission.
 We will manage these stages by using different "branches" on GitHub.
 This way, you can submit the assignment multiple times without needing to create multiple repositories.

+      - By default, each GitHub repository is created with a "main" branch.
+This includes all assignment instructions and template files and will be the branch used for your final submission.
+Do not make any changes in the main branch until you are finished with your draft!
+      - The name of the branch that you are currently working in will always be visible in the Source Control Checkout button in the lower-left corner.
-      - When starting an assignment that has a draft stage, the first thing that you should do after accepting and cloning the assignment is click on the Source Control Checkout button in the lower-left corner.
+      - When starting an assignment that has a draft stage, the first thing that you should do after accepting and cloning the assignment is click on the Source Control Checkout button.
 This will open a menu for managing different branches.
 Choose Create New Branch... and call it "draft."
+The draft branch will automatically include all of the files from the main branch.
+      - When you are finished with your draft and ready to start working on your final submission, you will need to "merge" everything from the draft branch into the main branch.
+To do so, switch to the main branch by clicking the Source Control Checkout button and choosing main from the menu.
+Then, in the Source Control panel, click the 3-dot button to open the action menu and choose Branch > Merge...

 ### Committing and Submitting VS Code Assignments